-Has someone on your street recently had a painter and decorator in to work on their home?
+Has someone on your street recently had a painter and decorator into work on their home?
 Finding out who they used – and, crucially, if they were any good – can be a great place to start your search for a suitable contractor.

-By using someone who has been vetted by someone you know, you’re reducing the risk of inadvertently hiring a cowboy trader, or someone who seems good on paper but is awful in reality.
+By using someone who has been vetted by someone you know, you’re reducing the risk of inadvertently hiring a cowboy trader or someone who seems good on paper but is awful in reality.

 Similarly, if your friends or a member of your family has had work done, ask if they’d recommend their contractor.
 It’s important to note here that local firms mightn’t be able to travel to you if you’re in a different area, so make sure you find this out before setting your heart on someone.

-If you don’t know where to start, or have no-one around you who has had a similar job done recently, using an online search tool like HouseholdQuotes can be a great place to start.
+If you don’t know where to start or have no one around you who has had a similar job done recently, using an online search tool like HouseholdQuotes can be a great place to start.

-All listings have been vetted and are reputable, which saves you the hassle of dealing with rogue traders.
-In one simple search, you can compare the quotes of like-for-like contractors, helping you to save up to 40% on your quote.
+Using our form, you can compare the quotes of like-for-like contractors, helping you to save up to 40% on your quote.